afelty27/shopping_cart/README.md

 <img src="./src/images/shop2.png" alt="Shop page image bottom half">

 If the cart icon is clicked, the user is brought to a cart screen displaying all items currently in the cart, their price, the option to update the number of items, and the current running total.
 There is then a checkout button available to save the cart to local storage.
+NOTE: the images do not display in this picture of the cart as the picture was taken after the api changed, so these items are no longer available.

 <img src="./src/images/cart.png" alt="cart page image">